CoderDojo/cp-local-development/README.md

 See [system.js](system.js) for global, system and service environment variables.

 To set local environment variables, set them in the `docker-compose.yml`:

-### Testing

-To create a clean test database add the env variable `ZENTEST=true` to the testdata container before running `docker-compose up localdev`.
-This will load a clean data for e2e tests

 ### Debug